-Make the most of our central downtown location and find itineraries and other NYC attractions recommended by our hotel Concierge and man-about-town.
-Contact firstname.lastname@example.org for advice on visiting Lower East Side hotspots, or plan the perfect New York City day with one of our detailed itineraries.
+Make the most of our central downtown location with our concierge-created itineraries and list of attractions.
+Contact email@example.com for advice on visiting Lower East Side hotspots or for assistance in planning the perfect New York City day.

 - Russ & Daughter’s (179 East Houston St @ Allen St) for bagels and lox.